Dry Needling Therapy for Sciatica

 Increased Blood Flow

-When the needles are inserted, they stimulate the area that is injured helping in increasing blood circulation.
+When the needles are inserted, they stimulate the area that is injured, helping to increase blood circulation.
 This increased blood flow delivers more oxygen and nutrients to the muscles, aiding in the healing process.
 Improved circulation can help reduce pain and speed up recovery.

 Reduced Muscle Spasms

-When the needles are inserted into tight or knotted muscles, they help release the tension that causes spasms.
-This can lead to a reduction in the frequency and intensity of muscle spasms.
+When the needles are inserted into tight or knotted muscles, they help release the tension that triggers spasms.
+This process eases muscle stiffness and improves relaxation, leading to fewer and less intense spasms over time.

 Enhanced Rehabilitation